libellux/Libellux-Up-and-Running/docs/wireguard/README.md

 :::
 ::::

-Copy the private key and create the WireGuard configuration file (wg0.conf).
+Copy the private key and create the WireGuard configuration file (wg0.conf) as root.

 :::: code-group
 ::: code-group-item Ubuntu